-Important Notes for Contractors:
+Important Notes for Contractors

-• If any mechanical, electrical, or plumbing system is already off when you go to turn it off, please contact the building engineer to determine if other work is being performed on that system.

-- When draining condenser water systems, drain slowly to avoid flooding.
-During this procedure, an Akridge engineer must be present to observe. - Any work involving draining of condenser or domestic water risers, slab x-raying, shut down of electrical panels or any other disruptive activities must be performed after normal building hours and coordinated at least 48 hours in advance with Akridge by submitting a Plan of Action form (see Exhibit F). - Under no circumstances enter Client's space to perform work without making prior arrangements with the Property Manager. - All staging materials must be coordinated with the Property Manager.
+- If any mechanical, electrical, or plumbing system is already off when you go to turn it off, please contact the building engineer to determine if other work is being performed on that system. - When draining condenser water systems, drain slowly to avoid flooding.
+During this procedure, an Akridge engineer must be present to observe. - Any work involving draining of condenser or domestic water risers, slab x-raying, shut down of electrical panels or any other disruptive activities must be performed after normal building hours and coordinated at least 48 hours in advance with Akridge. - Under no circumstances enter Client's space to perform work without making prior arrangements with the Property Manager. - All staging materials must be coordinated with the Property Manager.